hamiltonchangcodes/final_project/README.md

 ## Step 1:  Gathering Data

 Using Yelp's API, I obtained the information and more importantly, the restaurant_id for each restaurant in a given borough.
-This provided me with a list of 1000 restaurant_id that I could then use to scrape 5 pages or at least 100 reviews for restaurants that had that many reviews.
-Some restaurants scraped did not have 100 reviews, and other restaurants had more than 100 reviews due to
+This provided me with a list of 1000 restaurant_ids that I could then use to scrape 5 pages or at least 100 reviews for restaurants that had that many reviews.
+Some restaurants scraped did not have 100 reviews, and other restaurants had more than 100 reviews due to users updating their reviews.
+Some of these updated reviews were positive, and some were negative.

+Final counts were as follows:

+Manhattan: 115,588 Reviews
+Queens: 94,301 Reviews
+Brooklyn: 100,166 Reviews
+Staten Island: 51,490 Reviews
+Bronx: 59,150 Reviews

+Both Staten Island and the Bronx were the least responsive on Yelp.
+I believe this has something to do with my belief (discussed [here](https://towardsdatascience.com/mo-data-mo-money-a1272f653046) that most people tend not to leave Yelp reviews unless they have a significant dining experience.
+These restaurants, being in home territory, are providing daily meals for the residents, and thus they are largely ignored by locals on Yelp.
+Dining in Manhattan is widely considered to be an experience, or special occasion and thus is more likely to garner a response on Yelp.
+In addition, consulting with a local Staten Island expert, I was informed that due to Staten Island's largely residential nature, most residents either drive across the bridge into Brooklyn for unique dining experiences, or stay home to eat.
+This may contribute to Staten Island's low response rate.